alxndrTL/mamba.py/README.md

 </p>

 All the previous graph were computed with a batch size of 1, on a A100 80GB.
+It is a measure of both the forward and backward pass of a single Mamba block.

 ## Sources and where to learn more
 - the [Mamba paper](https://arxiv.org/abs/2312.00752) : describes the Mamba architecture as implemented in this repo, which allows to model sequences in linear time.